DiveDevHQ/dive/README.md

 We believe **open-source** is the best way to solve every growth integrations pain, covering the **long tail of data sources**.

 - Handling authentication for your integrations
-- Unified data platform that syncs and indexes your or your customers' SaaS applications
+- Unified data platform that syncs and indexes data from your or your customers' SaaS applications

 ### Data sources